ankurlucknowi/Durga/README.md

 # Durga
-A battle with Violence Against Women (VAW)
+A Platform to help end Violence Against Women (VAW)